CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/DER.1 Detection of safety-relevant events.md

 ### 2 4 Incorrect administration of the detection systems used

 Incorrect configurations can cause the detection systems used to function incorrectly.
 If, for example, the alarm is set incorrectly, increased false alarms can occur.
-The responsible employees may then no longer be able to differentiate between a false alarm and a security-relevant event.
-Also, they may not catch the messages promptly, as too many alarms are generated.
+The responsible employees may then no longer be able to distinguish between a false alarm and a security-relevant event.
+Also, they may not catch the messages promptly because too many alarms are generated.
 This may leave attacks undetected.
 Similarly, the effort increases greatly to evaluate the amount of messages.

 ### 2 5 Missing information about the protected information network